BatGap Logo

 David: Yeah, exactly.
 You still have a life to live here in your physical body, and your physical life, and responsibilities, and all that.

-Rick: But not having all those cognitions of every tree and so on, doesn’t deprive you of the essential value that has somehow dawned in your experience.
+Rick: But not having all those cognitions of every tree and so on doesn’t deprive you of the essential value that has somehow dawned in your experience.

 David: Right, right.
 Yeah, and you can filter the information too.
 So you can experience that they are suffering, but not experience their suffering, or not make it your suffering.

 Because there’s that distinction, again, between suffering and pain.
 I mean, you cut yourself, there’s pain, but how you respond to that makes a difference to whether you’re suffering with it.
-Like, you make a drama about, “Oh, this never should have happened, I shouldn’t have done that, that was really stupid of me.”
-You know, get into a big drama about it.
+You make a drama about, “Oh, this never should have happened.
+I shouldn’t have done that.
+That was really stupid of me.”
+You get into a big drama about it.
 Or you just experience the pain itself.
-And one of the things that’s interesting about pain, and that’s physical not emotional pain, not both, is that when you acknowledge it, it will back way off.
-It’s when you resist pain, it’s trying to get the signal to you that something’s wrong.

 Rick: One thing I wonder about when I hear that is that it seems like it depends upon the degree of pain.
-Like, to be crucified, for instance, and not suffer during the process, would, it seems to me, require a very profoundly established state of enlightenment.
-Certainly, the pain’s going to be there, but whereas to stub your toe and not suffer would require a much lesser degree of enlightenment.
+Like, to be crucified, for instance, and not suffer during the process would, it seems to me, require a very profoundly established state of enlightenment.
+Certainly, the pain’s going to be there, whereas to stub your toe and not suffer would require a much lesser degree of enlightenment.

 David: Yeah, yeah.
 Or attachment, really.
-And that’s actually the important distinction in there, because that’s more related to the Sattva side again.
+And that’s actually the important distinction in there, because that’s more related to the sattva side again.
 Because people can wake up and still be very attached to certain kinds of things.

-Now, there is this kind of process, I kind of jokingly refered to it as the three amigos before, am-egos.
-Because there’s, with awakening, there’s the loss of the concept of a me, an end of the sense of a me that’s an individual separate from other things like that.
-And then with the heart, there’s a loss of the emotional drivers of that.
-So after the GC phase, it actually gets much easier to wind down some of the old concepts and mind things and stuff like that.
-And then with Unity, it’s a loss of that core “I” sense, which is the origin of that in the first place.
-So once Unity is established, then that’s very clear.
+Now, there is this kind of process.
+I kind of jokingly referred to it as the three amigos before—am-egos.
+Because with awakening, there’s the loss of the concept of a me, an end of the sense of a me that’s an individual separate from other things like that.

-So someone who’s somewhere in the middle there is quite likely going to still be having some dynamics, they blew the middle out, but there’s still old habits of being a certain way about stuff, or resisting certain kinds of experiences, or whatever.
+So someone who’s somewhere in the middle there is quite likely going to still be having some dynamics.
+They blew the middle out, but there are still old habits of being a certain way about stuff, or resisting certain kinds of experiences, or whatever.
 Some of that old dynamic is still there, able to revive bits and pieces, until that settles out.
-Unpacking, sometimes it’s called, or whatever.
-So the shift itself is key, but there’s a process that happens after that where it has to be unloaded.

 Rick: Okay.